sodafoundation/nbp/soda-syncer/Readme.md

  - [ ] CSI Meta-data sync between Soda and K8s

 *Note*: This is an experimental project and is not ready to be used in production.
+This solutions curretly works for single node k8s env, we are working regularly to make this solution scalable.

 ### Consistent Snapshot Solution for CSI Plugins
 Consistent Snapshot is considered as snapshots which are taken at regular intervals and pushed to cloud for DR Solutions.